Guoke2022/Hospital-Bypass/src/METHODS.md

 0 represents the lowest

-This facilitates interpretation and comparison across cities.
+This normalization facilitates interpretation and comparison across cities.

 ---